cscart/docs/en/user_guide/shipping_and_taxes/taxes/set_up_tax.rst

 #.
 Go to **Administration → Shipping & taxes → Taxes**.

 #.
-Tick the checkbox to the left of the tax name.
+Tick the checkbox to the left of the tax that you want to apply to all products.

    .. hint::